learning-software-engineering/learning-software-engineering.github.io/Topics/Development_Process/MongoDB_in_Docker.md

 Now that you have gotten your first MongoDB container up and running, lets explore the other optional settings.

-- Container name is self explanatory, this makes it easier to find and manage running containers
+- **Container** name is self explanatory, this makes it easier to find and manage running containers
-- Volumes allows for data to persist even when the container is removed/not running.
+- **Volumes** allows for data to persist even when the container is removed/not running.
     - This is often ideal when having to make changes to the image and recomposing, as you wouldn't want to lose your databases' data.
-    - In MongoDB's case, the container path **MUST** be '/data/db'
+    - In MongoDB's case, the container path **MUST** be '`/data/db`'
         - This corresponds to which folder in the container you want to be externally mounted
     - The Host path can then be any folder you like.
 This is where the data will live in your local machine.
         - If you want to use this data in an another MongoDB container, you can simply remount the host path to the same container path.
-    - The environment variables for MongoDB are generally the root user and password.
+- The **environment variables** for MongoDB are generally the root user and password.
-        - MONGO_INITDB_ROOT_USERNAME, MONGO_INITDB_ROOT_PASSWORD are the variables
+    - `MONGO_INITDB_ROOT_USERNAME`, `MONGO_INITDB_ROOT_PASSWORD` are the variables
     - You can set the value of these to be whatever you want

 In a final summary, what we have done so far is setup a MongoDB server in a docker container.
-Following the steps in the NoSQL page about MongoDB, using MongoDB compass, you can access your database through `'localhost:27017'` and putting username and password that you have set using the environment variables.
+Using [MongoDB compass](https://www.mongodb.com/products/tools/compass) or through your application, you can access your database through `'localhost:27017'` and putting username and password that you have set using the environment variables.

 In one command line, you can use: